-In the separate opinions of Chapman and Cutler LLP, Chicago, Illinois, and Burke Burns & Pinelli, Ltd., Co-Bond Counsel, under present law, interest on the Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but such interest is taken into account in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
+In the separate opinions of Chapman and Cutler LLP, Chicago, Illinois, and Charity & Associates, P.C., Chicago, Illinois, Co-Bond Counsel, to be delivered upon the issuance of the Bonds, under present law, (i) interest on the Series 2019A Bonds is includible in gross income of the owners thereof for federal income tax purposes and (ii) interest on the Series 2019B Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals.
 Interest on the Bonds is not exempt from present State of Illinois income taxes.
 See "TAX MATTERS" for a more complete discussion.